-The WSCJTC provides training for criminal justice personnel responding to people in mental health crisis.
-The training, called Crisis Intervention Team Training (CIT), involves working in a team with mental health practitioners, law enforcement, medical personnel, and other first responders to provide the best services possible to the individual in mental health crisis.
-This training is currently offered statewide by agencies that include, but are not limited to Wenatchee Police Department, Longview Police Department, Kennewick Police Department and Olympia Police Department.
+The WSCJTC provides training for criminal justice personnel responding to people in a mental health crisis.
+Crisis Intervention Team Training (CIT), involves working in a team with mental health practitioners, law enforcement, medical personnel, and other first responders.
+The focus is to provide the best services possible to the individual in a mental health crisis.

 In 2008, the WSCJTC created a curriculum manual with suggested course materials on CIT.
-The WSCJTC also has informational guides from the Bureau of Justice Assistance and the Substance Abuse and Mental Health Services Administrations regarding CIT available.
+The WSCJTC also has informational guides available by request from the Bureau of Justice Assistance, The Substance Abuse and Mental Health Services Administrations.